PrefectHQ/prefect/docs/concepts/deployments.md

 Most of the previous examples assume the flow script will exist in the execution environment when you create a flow run for the deployment.
 Packaging a flow enables you to persist your flow script to a location from which flow runners can retrieve and run your code in the runtime execution environment.
 Packaging a flow also enables you to optionally serialize the flow code, create a Docker image containing your flow code, and specify requiements to be installed in the execution environment.

-This example uses the `OrionPackager` and the `ImportSerializer`, which serializes a reference to the import path of the object to the Prefect Orion database.
+This example uses the `OrionPackager` and the `PickleSerializer`, which serializes the object to the Prefect Orion database using cloudpickle.

 ```Python
 # filename: hello_deployment.py